schen1111/devwks-2100/devwks-2100.md

 #### dCloud Lab
 * You can schedule the following dCloud lab ([dcloud.cisco.com](https://dcloud.cisco.com/)) and go through the lab guide on your own again after the workshop: ```Cisco Crosswork Network Controller 3.0.1 with CDG 3.0 and NSO 5.5.2 v1.0```
 	* You will need to do git clone of this repo inside the Windows Subsystem for Linux
+	* You will need to install Ansible inside the Windows Subsystem for Linux

 * [Crosswork API Reference](https://developer.cisco.com/docs/crosswork/#!about-cisco-crosswork)